-There is nothing surprising about any creative output.
-You just see it finished, compiled and maybe melting on its own.
+There is nothing special about any creative output.
+You see it finished, compiled, and maybe melting on its own.
 You imagine how it turned out as it was.
-Of course, you can ever dissect the mystery unless you have a hold of the source file.
+Of course, you can dissect the mystery unless you have a hold of the source file.
 You start to think of the non-existent backstage.
 It only matters if you care enough, but it would matter even more if it’s a hit to everyone.
-But somehow it mattered to you.
+But it mattered to you.

-Will it be useful or will it be ignored?
+Would it be useful, or would it be ignored?

 When you start to contemplate it as a finished product, where you are accountable to publish, that is where the discipline kicks in.
-When you are producing more seriously, you can’t let important details be taken for granted.
+When you are producing more seriously, you can’t let important details taken for granted.
 You have to take care of each layer’s journey.
 You can delegate this to a reliable person if you have to or do it fiercely.
-Every tiny bit is taken care of, so that when you assemble it into a collective whole, it is easy to make it what it’s meant for.

 Just pigeonhole each detail like you take care of an infant.
 And you’re sure to go.